Cosmic flashes pinpointed to a surprising location in space

 There was another surprise in store.
 The location matched exactly with a dense cluster of very old stars, known as a globular cluster.

 “It’s amazing to find fast radio bursts from a globular cluster.
 This is a place in space where you only find old stars.
-Further out in the universe, fast radio bursts have been found in places where stars are much younger.
-This had to be something else,” says Kenzie Nimmo.
+Further out in the universe, fast radio bursts have been found in places where stars are much younger”, says Kenzie Nimmo.

 Many fast radio bursts have been found surrounded by young, massive stars, much bigger than the Sun.
 In those locations, star explosions are common and leave behind highly magnetised remnants.